Matagorda Island Air Force Base: Strategic Air Command

 During the Cold War, in 1949, the United States Air Force Strategic Air Command reactivated the range and refurbished the runways.
 Runway 03/21 was extended to 8,000 ft to accommodate jet fighters, along with SAC B-29 and B-50 Superfortress bombers.
 The Air Force renamed the facility Matagorda Island Air Force Base.
 It built a dock, a large number of roads, and buildings on the base to accommodate personnel to support the gunnery and bombing range.

 During its operational lifetime, the range was controlled by Carswell AFB and Bergstrom AFB, Texas, and Chennault Air Force Base and Barksdale AFB, Louisiana as a sub-base.
 Aircraft from both SAC and Tactical Air Command (TAC) and various Air National Guard squadrons used the facility.

 In 1965, the Reeves AN/MSQ-77 Bomb Directing Central system was tested by the 1st Combat Evaluation Group at the range for Combat Skyspot ground-directed bombing in the Vietnam War.
 Because of its remote island location with limited access, during the Vietnam War, the facility was also used by Air Commando and other units, possibly under the direction of national intelligence agencies for training.

 Current use

-The base was inactivated in 1975 after the end of United States' involvement in Vietnam.
+The base was deactivated in 1975 after the end of United States' involvement in Vietnam.
 The property was subsequently turned over to the Department of the Interior as a federal wildlife refuge.

 Today, the runways and taxiways, although infested with vegetation, are in very good condition.
 The several structures, hangars, and buildings of various types are in various stages of deterioration.
 Also, a usable dock and a small port facility are available.
+Metal detecting is strictly forbidden at Matagorda AFB.